ribru17/ts_query_ls/README.md

 '{"parser_install_directories": ["/home/jdoe/Documents/parsers/"]}'
 ```

-Note that unlike the live server diagnostics, the `check` command runs a full
-query scan to check for things like impossible query patterns.
-This will catch
-any errors that prevent a query from compiling.

 The command can accept a list of directories to search for queries, as well as a
 flag to pass JSON configuration to the server (needed to detect parser
 locations).
 If no configuration flag is passed, the command will attempt to read